 - Represent text with attribute "translate=no" as non-translatable tags

 The context in XLIFF 2.0 has to be in the unit element or unit descendants.
 The base node (context node) for the XPath evaluation is the unit element.
 The default XPath is: @id.

 Import Segment Rules

 By default (if no rules are added), all XLIFF trans-units will get imported into Memsource.
-Memsource will always segment <source> but not <seg-source>, unless the user turns off segmentation completely (in that case nothing will get segmented).
+Memsource will always segment <source> but not <seg-source> unless the user turns off segmentation completely.
+(In this case, nothing will get segmented).
 The status of all segments in Memsource after import will be not confirmed and not locked.

 Custom Import Settings

 - Set segment confirmed when